mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 The root zone of the DNS has been signed since 2010.
 As of 2016, 89% of TLD zones were also signed.
-However, the deployment status of DNSSEC for second-level domains (SLDs) varies wildly from region to region and is generally poor: only about 1% of .com, .net. and .org SLDs are properly signed
+However, the deployment status of DNSSEC for second-level domains (SLDs) varies wildly from region to region and is generally
+poor: only about 1% of .com, .net. and .org SLDs were properly signed
 {{DNSSEC-DEPLOYMENT}}.
-Chung et al found recently that second-level domain adoption was linked incentives for deployment: TLDs which provided direct financial incentives to SLDs for having correctly signed DNS zones tend to have much higher deployment {{Chung17}}.
+Chung et al found recently that second-level domain adoption was linked incentives for deployment: TLDs which provided direct financial incentives to SLDs for having correctly signed DNS zones tend to have much higher deployment, though these incentives must be carefully designed to ensure that they measure correct deployment, as opposed to more easily-gamed indirect metrics {{Chung17}}.

 However, the base-rate effect tends to reduce the use of DNSSEC validating resolvers, which remains below 15% of Internet clients {{DNSSEC-DEPLOYMENT}}.